joshdoman/opensecret/docs/PCR_VERIFICATION.md

 3. **Auditability**: Changes to PCR values over time are tracked
 4. **Flexibility**: New PCR values can be added without requiring frontend updates

+## Signature Format

+The system uses ECDSA with the P-384 curve and SHA-384 hash function.
+Signatures are created in raw P1363 format, which is directly compatible with the Web Crypto API used in browsers:

+- Signatures are created using ECDSA with the P-384 curve and SHA-384 hash
+- The signature is produced in raw P1363 format (r and s concatenated in fixed 48-byte form)
+- The signature is base64-encoded for storage in the history file
+- No DER-to-raw conversion is needed in the browser

 ## Backend Commands

 The following commands are available in the justfile: